postpayio/woocommerce/README.md

 ### Automatic

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of the WooCommerce Postpay plugin, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of the WooCommerce Postpay plugin, log in to your WordPress dashboard, navigate to the Plugins menu and click *Add New*.

 In the search field type "Postpay" and click Search Plugins.
-Once you’ve found our plugin you can install it by simply clicking "Install Now", then "Activate".
+Once you’ve found our plugin you can install it by simply clicking *Install Now*, then *Activate*.

 ### Manual